vision-x-dataspace/dlr-dataspace-onboarding/docs/api/issuer.md

 ## Issue Credentials

-Credentials can be issued by sending a `POST` request to `/issuer/issue`.
-As this endpoint is protected and can only be used by administrators, this documentation will provide no detailled explanation on this endpoint.
+Credentials can be issued by sending a `POST` request to `/issuer/issue/membership`, `/issuer/issue/bpn` and `/issuer/issue/governance` respectively.
+As these endpoints are protected and can only be used by administrators, this documentation will provide no detailled explanation on these endpoints.

 ## DID Document